Jul 27, 2018

 9. Issue only as many keys as needed and lock all vehicles at the end of each day; assign a keyholder if possible for your largest machinery.

-8. Immobilize equipment when possible, such as removing the gas cap or utilizing a special locking system, like this skid steer lock and other equipment locking devices.
+8. Immobilize equipment when possible, such as removing the gas cap or utilizing a special locking system, like skid steer lock and other equipment locking devices.

 7. Place temporary, lock-able security fencing around the construction site and invest in storage sheds.